leandrosilva/cameron/README.markdown

 ### What else?

-There are many things to do.
-Stay tuned.
+There are many things to do. **It still new and unended**, as I said before.
+So stay tuned!

+### And finally...

+If you have time, please test it and give me feedback; and, if you have even more time, pleeease hack it and send me a pull request.

 ### Copyright